mikedunbar/kotlin-test-driven-learning/README.md

 # kotlin-test-driven-learning
-Kotlin sample code in the form of unit tests
+[Kotlin](kotlinlang.org) sample code in the form of [Spek](http://spekframework.org) unit tests, developed as I go through the book [Kotlin in Action](https://www.manning.com/books/kotlin-in-action).

-Right now this only works as-is when imported into Intellij, and not when imported into Android Studio.
-When I imported it into
+Right now this only works as-is when imported into Intellij, and not when imported into Android Studio 2.3, but I may fix that at some point.
-Android Studio, tests would always pass even when a bogus assertion was employed.
-Hope to look into that eventuall